Erin-js/IDSC_2026_ntar_mikir_dulu/README.md

 ## Project Overview

 Brugada syndrome is a cardiac electrical disorder associated with ventricular arrhythmias and sudden cardiac death.
-Its ECG pattern may be subtle, variable, and occasionally transient, which makes detection difficult in routine clinical settings.
-Because missed positive cases can have serious consequences, this project prioritizes **recall-oriented screening** rather than accuracy alone.
+Its ECG pattern may be subtle, variable, and occasionally transient, which makes detection difficult in routine clinical settings because missed positive cases can have serious consequences, this project prioritizes **recall-oriented screening** rather than accuracy alone.

 The notebook compares three representation strategies:
 - **Traditional features**: clinically informed handcrafted features extracted from leads V1-V3